ImogenWren/flat-advert/data-capture-form.md

 ## Employment Details
 - Monthly Income:
 - Employeer:
+- Employment Start Data:
-- Length of Term with Employer
+- Length of Term with Employer:
+- Previous Employment if current is < 1 year
 - Savings: (Will help property management firm decide on terms of lease)

 ## References & Garentours